Worshipful Company of Fishmongers: Functions

 The Company is governed by its Prime Warden, five other Wardens and its Court of Assistants, comprising 28 appointed Livery members.
-The Company comprises about 700 members, including a good representation of from the seafood trade, UK fisheries and marine and freshwater conservation.
-Liverymen of all City companies are members of Common Hall which entitles them to vote each year in the election of the Lord Mayor of the City of London.
+The Company comprises about 700 members, including a good representation from the seafood trade, UK fisheries and marine and freshwater conservation.
+All City liverymen can attend Common Hall to vote each year in the election of the Lord Mayor of London.

-The Company’s Fisheries Charitable Trust maintains its link with its namesake trade, working to “build and safeguard a prosperous and sustainable fishing industry, for the benefit of those engaged in it, the environment and our island nation”.
+The Company's Fisheries Charitable Trust maintains its link with its namesake trade, working to "build and safeguard a prosperous and sustainable fishing industry, for the benefit of those engaged in it, the environment and our island nation".
 Supporting a range of projects across UK fisheries, the Trust works with universities, government and third sector organisations to support, through charitable giving, a sustainable fishing industry, healthy rivers and oceans and thriving coastal communities.

-The Company’s Charitable Trust responds to a range of social issues, focusing on mental health, food and nutrition and education in prisons.It has also long supported the City and Guilds of London Art School and the City and Guilds of London Institute.
+The Company's Charitable Trust responds to a range of social issues, focusing on mental health, food and nutrition and education in prisons.
+It has also long supported the City and Guilds of London Art School and the City and Guilds of London Institute.

 Hall

 The Company's livery hall in the City of London is known as Fishmongers' Hall (sometimes shortened in common parlance to Fish Hall); its earliest recorded hall was built in 1310.
 A new hall, on the present site, was bequeathed to the Company in 1434.
-Together with 43 other Livery halls, this one was destroyed in the Great Fire of London in 1666 and a replacement hall designed by the architect Edward Jerman opened in 1671.
+Together with 43 other livery halls, this one was destroyed in the Great Fire of London in 1666 and a replacement hall designed by the architect Edward Jerman opened in 1671.
 This hall by Jerman was demolished to facilitate the construction of the new London Bridge in 1827.
 The Fishmongers' next hall was designed by Henry Roberts (although his assistant, later the celebrated Sir Gilbert Scott, made the drawings) and built by William Cubitt & Company, opening in 1827.
 After severe bomb damage during the Blitz, Fishmongers' Hall was restored by Austen Hall (of Whinney, Son & Austen Hall) and reopened in 1951.

 Gresham's School

-Since 1555, the Company has acted as the Trustee of Gresham's School in Holt, Norfolk, in accordance with the wishes of Lord Mayor Sir John Gresham (1492–1556), who endowed the school to the Company upon his death.
+Since 1555, the Company has acted as the Trustee of Gresham's School at Holt, Norfolk, in accordance with the wishes of Lord Mayor Sir John Gresham (1492–1556), who endowed the school to the Company upon his death.
 Among other responsibilities, the Company now focuses on providing "life changing" bursaries for students.